cake-build/cake-action/README.md

 ## Cross-platform

-Since the [Cake Tool](https://www.nuget.org/packages/Cake.Tool/) is built on .NET Core, the Cake action will run on any of the [virtual environments](https://help.github.com/en/github/automating-your-workflow-with-github-actions/software-in-virtual-environments-for-github-actions) supported by GitHub Actions, namely Linux, Windows and macOS.
+Since the [Cake Tool](https://www.nuget.org/packages/Cake.Tool/) and [Cake Frosting](https://www.nuget.org/packages/Cake.Frosting) are built on .NET Core, the Cake action will run on any of the [virtual environments](https://help.github.com/en/github/automating-your-workflow-with-github-actions/software-in-virtual-environments-for-github-actions) supported by GitHub Actions, namely Linux, Windows and macOS.

 This allows you to define your build step exactly _once_ and run it on multiple operating systems _in parallel_ by defining a [build matrix](https://help.github.com/en/github/automating-your-workflow-with-github-actions/configuring-a-workflow#configuring-a-build-matrix):